Understanding Behavioral Healthcare Coverage in Ohio

 Common Misconceptions About Healthcare Coverage

-A common misconception that Teresa encounters frequently involves confusion around what behavioral healthcare coverage actually includes.
-Many people assume that if they have insurance, they’re automatically covered for mental health services.
+A common misconception that Teresa encounters frequently involves confusion around what behavioral healthcare insurance coverage actually includes.
+Many people assume that if they have insurance, they’re automatically covered for mental health and substance use services.
 But in reality, that’s often not the case.
 Even if someone has insurance, it may not cover all behavioral health treatments, or it might impose limits on how many visits are covered.

 Another issue is the lack of clarity about whether certain providers are covered, especially when it comes to specialized care.
-People don’t always realize that seeing a specialist in the behavioral health field may not be covered under their current plan.
-“Sometimes, people end up paying out of pocket for services that they should have access to,” she explains.
+Often, it’s challenging to find an available behavioral healthcare provider covered in their insurance network – or one that is taking new patients.
+Further, people don’t always realize that seeing a specialist in the behavioral health field may not be covered under their current plan.
+“Sometimes, people end up paying out of pocket for services that they should have access to under their insurance,” she explains.

-Another assumption she addresses often is that mental health services are easy to access.
-Many individuals make incorrect assumptions about their mental health coverage.
+Another assumption she addresses often is that behavioral health services are easy to access.
+Many individuals make incorrect assumptions about their mental health and substance use coverage.
 “I think this is one of the places where, in the healthcare market, most of the time providers prefer plans other than Medicaid,” Teresa explains.
 “Because if I’m treating your heart, your blood, your bones…the commercial payer is a better payer.
 It’s more comprehensive, higher rates.
 It’s better than Medicaid almost universally.
 The exception to that is behavioral health.”
-This highlights the difficult situation where Medicaid often provides more comprehensive mental health coverage than commercial insurance plans.
+This highlights the difficult situation where Medicaid often provides more comprehensive mental health and substance use coverage than commercial insurance plans.

 Recent Changes to Healthcare Coverage in Ohio

-Significant changes are underway to improve mental health coverage in Ohio.
-“Starting this year, insurance companies have to actually show their work,” Teresa states.
-“They have to provide a more comprehensive report where they provide the data that supports and justifies their work.”
+Significant changes are underway to improve behavioral health coverage in Ohio.
+“Starting this year, new federal rules require insurance companies have to actually show their work,” Teresa states.
+“They have to provide a more comprehensive report where they provide the data that supports and justifies that behavioral health services are covered consistent with medical and surgical services.”
 This increased scrutiny of insurance companies is a crucial step towards ensuring compliance with parity standards.
-Additionally, establishing the Mental Health Insurance Assistance Office (MHIA) provides a valuable resource for consumers to navigate coverage questions and seek assistance with accessing care.
+Additionally, the Ohio Department of Insurance established the Mental Health Insurance Assistance Office (MHIA) provides a valuable resource for consumers to navigate coverage questions and seek assistance with accessing care.

 OneEighty Resources